 Understanding how you typically use your countertop is an important consideration too.
 If you enjoy baking, you likely won’t want tile, as kneading bread or rolling out cookie dough or a pie crust won’t work well.
 Also, tile may not end up perfectly straight due to variations in the grout beneath or the tiles themselves, so appliances that rely on a sturdy base (mixers, blenders, food processors) may not be as secure as you’d like.

 Another idea for the DIY crowd is Concrete.
-Concrete is durable, hard and can be customized to an almost infinite degree.
-From colour to shape, texture and finish, everything can be created to fit your vision.
-With the addition of glass or stone aggregate, or built in drainboards beside the sink, concrete can be formed (get it?) to suit almost any use or style.
+Concrete is durable, hard, and can be customized to an almost infinite degree.
+From color to shape, texture, and finish, everything can be created to fit your vision.
+With the addition of glass or stone aggregate, or built-in drainboards beside the sink, concrete can be formed (get it?) to suit almost any use or style.

 Before you get too excited by the possibilities, you should be aware of the downsides.
 Concrete is susceptible to cracking, and while cracks can be fixed, the mere fact they happened at all can cause some people grief.
 Staining is also possible, and while regularly sealing it with a good sealer will counteract much of it, you really need to be the type of person who likes a good patina to fully embrace concrete surfaces in your home.
 Even water stains can happen and you should be prepared for that.

 While concrete seems like a cheaper option, that is only true if you’re planning on doing it yourself.
 Because of the hand-made nature of concrete, your labour costs will likely be higher than other types of countertop and may negate any savings you’d hoped for.